 From the dashboard, you can create custom navigation pages, including one for link disclosure guidelines.
 Then when your affiliates log into their accounts, this information will be visible and accessible.

 2. Make Sure Link Disclosures Are Prominently Placed and Accessible

 Another crucial aspect of affiliate link disclosures is placement.
 Per FTC guidelines, disclosures must be in obvious places, meaning easy to see and virtually impossible to miss.

-In addition to where you place them on your site, how you format disclosures is also important.
+How you format disclosures is as important as where you place them on your site.
 They should be visible on all devices and not obscured from mobile screens.

 To make setting up affiliate link disclosures easier, we recommend using a tool such as Pretty Links:

 This plugin helps you disclose affiliate marketing relationships on any page or post.
 After you install and activate it, you'll be able to use it to customize URLs and specify the link disclosure placement.

 3. Add Relevant Hashtags on Affiliate Social Media Posts

 As we mentioned earlier, the FTC recently released new updates to its guidelines specific to social media.
 To summarize, you can't use abbreviated versions of hashtags as a disclosure.
 Examples of this include #spon and #collab.